Matt Maiorana2k downloadsCalendar view with integrated daily, weekly, monthly, quarterly, and yearly notes. An update of the Calendar plugin.

 Hold Ctrl or Cmd while hovering a day cell to preview the corresponding daily note.

-Ctrl/Cmd-click a date cell to open the note in a new split or new tab, depending on the Ctrl + Click behaviour setting.
+Ctrl/Cmd-click any calendar item — a day cell, a week-number cell, or a month/quarter/year header label — to open the note in a new tab or new split, depending on the Ctrl/Cmd + Click Behavior setting.

 Run Calendar Plus: Reveal active note from the Command Palette to scroll the calendar to the month containing the currently-open periodic note.